wcm-epicore-internship/qcpipeline/schedule.md

   1. Download FASTQC on your mac
   1. Run FASTQC on your mac
   1. Open the FASTQC results in your browser and use Google to try to understand the different parts
-  1. Divide the different parts of the FASTQC results report between you, write a few notes on your assigned parts and then together, meet with Piali to explain to her what each part of the report means and why it's import.
+  1. Divide the different parts of the FASTQC results report between you, write a few notes on your assigned parts and then together, meet with Piali to explain to her what each part of the report means and why it's important.
   1. Start adding to the Background of the Project README.md